MessageComposer Middleware

 Provide Custom Search Source

-If there is a need to redefine how the suggestion items are retrieved, we can provide a custom search source:
+To customize how suggestions are retrieved, provide a custom search source:

 const searchSource = new CustomSearchSource();